How to get your license: Real estate firms

 - Check to see if the name you want is available before submitting your application:

-- Obtain firm name approval from Real Estate Regulatory.
-You must first send a brief cover letter with your name, contact information, desired firm name, and any doing business as (DBA) names by fax to 360.570.4982 or email to email@example.com.
-You will receive notification within a minimum of 5-7 business days.
+- Obtain firm name approval from Real Estate Regulatory by sending a brief cover letter with your name, contact information, desired firm name, and any doing business as (DBA) names by fax to 360.570.4982 or email to firstname.lastname@example.org.
+You will receive notification within a minimum of 5–7 business days.